MicrosoftDocs/learn/learn-pr/azure/azure-sql-performance/includes/7-exercise-scale-performance.md

     You can also use a different method to scale your workload.

-1. For this exercise, so that you can see proper differences in reports, you must first flush the query store.
+1. For this exercise, so that you can see proper differences in reports, you must first flush the Query Store.
 In SQL Server Management Studio (SSMS), select the **AdventureWorks** database, and use the **File** > **Open** menu.
 Open the script in SSMS **flushhquerystore.sql** in the context of the **AdventureWorks** database.
 Your query editor window should look like the following text:

     ```sql
     EXEC sp_query_store_flush_db;